kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## Install Node Red

 One script to rule them all.
+Follow the instructions on this website on how to install Node Red on your Pi.

 [Node Red Raspberry Pi Install Script](https://nodered.org/docs/getting-started/raspberrypi)

 ## Enable Projects within Node Red

-Edit the settings.js file within your /pi/.node-red directory.
+Edit the settings.js file within your /home/pi/.node-red directory.
 In the editorTheme section, enable projects (set to true).
+It is currently set to flase.
+Save the file and restart Node Red.

 ```
 editorTheme: {